Table of contents

 Features

-• EHR integrations: The platform connects with major EHR systems, including Epic, Cerner, Athenahealth, and Allscripts.
-These integrations allow automatic data exchange, improved documentation, and a reduction of manual entry.
+- EHR integrations: The platform connects with major EHR systems, including Epic, Cerner, Athenahealth, and Allscripts.
+These integrations enable automatic data exchange, improved documentation, and a reduction of manual entry.

 Pros